 Kansas requires businesses to file sales tax returns and submit sales tax payments online.

-You will do this with the Division of Taxation Electronic Services through the Kansas Department of Revenue.FILE ONLINE
+File with the Division of Taxation Electronic Services through the Kansas Department of Revenue

 How Often Should You File?